CAU-HPCL/CUDA-protein/README.md

     - This is needed to change your GPU(sm_86,sm_70...)
 + However, your GPU is needed to support the CUDA_Copperative & curand

-+ If you want to change the number of threads used for Initialization kernel & Muatation kernel, x variable is changed.
++ If you want to change the number of threads used for Initialization kernel & Muatation kernel since your architecture, x variable is changed.